con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > mgon skyob 'jig rten yid gcugs pa/ /
 > skyabs dang skyob pa bla na med/ /

-The teacher of mundane virtues and knowledge,
+The teacher teaching mundane good and knowledge,
 The teacher to all beings, most confident,
-The world’s trustworthy guide, protector, saviour,
+The world’s most trusted guide, protector, saviour,
 The refuge unsurpassed, the guardian, (82)

 * Kangyur translation of 82a seems incoherent.
 For 82c, it has translated *āpta* as *khyab pa*, which is highly questionable.